 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we, or our current or future collaboration partners, must conduct extensive clinical studies to demonstrate the safety and efficacy of the product candidates in humans.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process; the results of preclinical and clinical studies of our product candidates may not be predictive of the results of later-stage clinical trials.
-For example, the positive results generated to date in preclinical and clinical studies for TransCon hGH do not ensure that the planned Phase 3 clinical trial, or other clinical trials, will demonstrate similar results.
+For example, the positive results generated to date in preclinical and clinical studies for TransCon GH do not ensure that the ongoing Phase 3 clinical trials, or other clinical trials, will demonstrate similar results.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the pharmaceutical, biopharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier studies, and we cannot be certain that we will not face similar setbacks.
-Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval for our product candidates or to be able to use an expedited regulatory pathway for approval of our product candidates.
+Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval for our product candidates.

-We may experience delays in our planned Phase 3 trial or other trials, and we do not know whether future clinical trials will begin on time, need to be redesigned, enroll an adequate number of patients on time or be completed on schedule, if at all.
+We may experience delays or setbacks in our ongoing Phase 3 trials for TransCon GH, our ongoing Phase 1 trial for TransCon PTH and our Phase 1 trial with TransCon CNP or other trials, and we do not know whether future clinical trials will begin on time, need to be redesigned, enroll an adequate number of patients on time or be completed on schedule, if at all.
 Clinical trials can be delayed or terminated for a variety of reasons, including delay or failure to:

-- obtain regulatory approval to commence a trial, if applicable; - reach agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtain Ethics Committee, institutional review board, or IRB, approval at each site; - recruit suitable patients to participate in a trial; - have patients complete a trial or return for post-treatment follow-up; - ensure that clinical sites observe trial protocol or continue to participate in a trial; - address any patient safety concerns that arise during the course of a trial; - address any conflicts with new or existing laws or regulations; - · initiate or add a sufficient number of clinical trial sites; or - manufacture sufficient quantities of product candidate for use in clinical trials.
+- obtain regulatory approval to commence a trial, if applicable; - reach agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtain Ethics Committee, institutional review board, or IRB, approval at each site; - import drug product for use in a trial;

+- recruit suitable patients to participate in a trial; - have patients complete a trial or return for post-treatment follow-up; - ensure that clinical sites observe trial protocol or continue to participate in a trial; - address any patient safety concerns that arise during the course of a trial; - address any conflicts with new or existing laws or regulations; - initiate or add a sufficient number of clinical trial sites; or - manufacture sufficient quantities of product candidate for use in clinical trials.